 5 litre - are now a good size

-12 litre standards young stock with good rootballs now ready and heads beginning to form
+12 litre and 20 litre standards young stock with good rootballs now ready and heads beginning to form

 E. neglecta is not available as liners or 1 litre trees other than produced to order

 Description, habit, uses and attributes: A plant with attitude; this is quickly becoming one of the most popular Eucalyptus varieties in the United States and should be more often planted in the UK.
 Short term it quickly grows into a very good, large bushy shrub and long term it forms a good specimen tree.